Concept Viz logo

 Real-Time Chat Message Delivery

-Real-time chat sequence diagram showing WebSocket connection establishment, message sending from Sender to Chat Server, message persistence, and push delivery to online and offline Recipients via WebSocket and push notification.
+Real-time chat sequence diagram showing WebSocket connection establishment, message sending, server persistence, and delivery to online and offline recipients.

 What Is a Sequence Diagram?

 A sequence diagram is a type of UML (Unified Modeling Language) interaction diagram that shows how objects or actors communicate with each other over time.
 The horizontal axis represents different participants (shown as vertical lifelines), while the vertical axis represents time flowing downward.
-Messages are drawn as horizontal arrows between lifelines, and activation bars on each lifeline indicate when a participant is actively processing.
-Sequence diagrams are one of the most widely used UML diagrams in software engineering because they clearly capture the dynamic behavior of a system — showing exactly which component calls which, in what order, and what gets returned.
+Messages are drawn as horizontal arrows between lifelines, and activation bars indicate when a participant is actively processing.
+Sequence diagrams clearly capture the dynamic behavior of a system — showing exactly which component calls which, in what order, and what gets returned.

 When to Use Sequence Diagrams